OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

    - ``snap-create``
    - ``snap-delete``

-There are some non mandatory attributes:
+There are some non-mandatory attributes:

 - ``DS_LIVE_MIGRATION``: live migration between datastores is allowed.
 - ``COLD_NIC_ATTACH``: NIC attach/detach in poweroff state calls networks scripts (``pre``, ``post``, ``clean``) and virtualization driver attach/detach actions.

-For more information on configuring and setting up the Virtual Machine Manager Driver please check the section that suits you:
+For more information on configuring and setting up the Virtual Machine Manager Driver please check the section relevant to you:

 * :ref:`KVM Driver <kvmg>`
 * :ref:`vCenter Driver <vcenterg>`